Sell your business

 The decision to sell your business will be impacted by a number of factors.
 Gathering accurate data and insight early in the process will help shape not only the type of sale but also how the sale is structured and ultimately, the success of the deal.

-Before entering the marketplace to sell your business, it is advisable to have considered the following:
+Before entering the marketplace to sell your business, it is advisable to consider the following:

 - What are the options for sale and how does that fit with your personal exit strategy?